-To apply for need-based federal and state financial aid, complete a Free Application for Federal Student Aid (FAFSA) each year.
-This can be done at fafsa.gov.
+To apply for need-based, federal, and state financial aid; complete a Free Application for Federal Student Aid (FAFSA) each year.
 To receive priority financial aid consideration at Michigan Tech, the FAFSA must be received at the federal processor by March 1.

 No. If a financial aid application is submitted before October 1, it will be rejected by the federal processor.

-Financial aid regulations for international students differ from those for US citizens.
-For more information, please visit the website for International Programs and Services.
+Financial aid regulations for international students differ from those for US citizens, but some financial aid options for international students may still be available.

 No. You may apply for next years financial aid any time after October 1.
 To actually receive aid, you must be admitted and enrolled in a degree-seeking program at the University.

-In general, new students can expect to receive scholarship notifications within two to three weeks after acceptance.
-FAFSA based award notifications begin to be mailed/emailed late February.
+Merit-based scholarships are awarded beginning in November.
+Once awarding begins, new students can generally expect to receive scholarship notifications within two to three weeks after acceptance.
+FAFSA based award notifications for new students begin to be mailed/emailed in early January for students who have completed their FAFSA by December 1.
 Financial aid award notifications for returning students are prepared in July.

 You can still apply for financial aid after the priority filing date but funds may be limited.
 Do not delay.
 We are unable to guarantee immediate processing of FAFSAs filed during a billing cycle or at the start of a semester.

 The EFC is comprised of a student (SC) and parent contribution (PC).
-Assuming that you and your brother provided the same financial data for your parent(s), then the difference is based on your income and assets.
+Assuming that you and your sibling provided the same financial data for your parent(s), then the difference is likely based on your income and assets.
 Compare the student response sections of your FAFSAs.

 No, your student bill will be based upon your credit load, major, housing plans, etc.